 Watch out for these symptoms when it’s hot:

 - Struggling to breathe

 Taking quick action is essential to saving your dog from organ damage, brain damage, or even death.
-If you notice any of the symptoms outlined above, make sure you do these things:
+If you notice any of the signs outlined above, make sure you do these things:

 - If you’re inside, open windows, and turn on a fan if you have one

-- Call your veterinarian, or take your dog as soon as possible to them.
-Even if you just suspect heatstroke, the vet can do an examination and monitor your pup
+- Call your veterinarian, or take your dog to them as soon as possible.
+Even if you just suspect heatstroke, the vet can do an examination and monitor your pup.

 Dog Health Issues In Fall & Winter